larastudio/stedding/README.md

 Do not forget to update your host's `/etc/hosts` file and add:

 ```
-127.0.0.1       arbor.test
+127.0.0.1       arbor.localhost
 ```

-or the name as specified in `http_host`.
-You will be able to reach the site using `http://arbor.test`
+or the host as specified in `http_host`.
+You will be able to reach the site using `http://arbor.localhost` or with host you set.
+We use `.localhost` as we also use Laravel Valet with `.test`

 ### Self Signed SSL
 To have a secure local Lima VM you need to run